Market overview: Financial markets falter

 Indexed performance of gold in Swiss francs

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-The gold price fell sharply in the middle of last year before rising continuously towards the end of 2022 and at the start of this year.
-It rose substantially again in March.
+After stable price performance at the start of the year, it has made strong gains since early March.

 Source: Web Financial Group